-My name is Atle Gulbrandsen, and I’m a Norwegian racing driver, Formula 1 commentator and PR advisor.
-I currently race semi-professional in the German VLN Endurance Series for the Norwegian Audi Dealer Team, I’m the Formula 1 announcer for Viasat Motor in Norway and I run the PR agency Ribalta PR AS.
+My name is Atle Gulbrandsen, and I’m a Norwegian racing driver, Formula 1 commentator and consultant.
+I currently race semi-professionally in the German VLN Endurance Series for Møller Bil Motorsport, I’m the Formula 1 announcer for NENT (Viasport and Viaplay) in Norway and I work as a consultant for several companies (among others the Norwegian ASN where I work as the sports director).

 I was at my first F1 race when I was eight, and I started with karting when I was twelve.
 I raced just for fun in Norway and Sweden with my father as the team boss and mechanic.
 One of the reasons that I started with karting, was that I was diagnosed with rheumatism when I was twelve, and was told by the doctors to stop playing football and ice hockey.
 But karting was OK, so I sold all my 94 Olympic-pins even before the games at Lillehammer had started and bought my first gokart in 1992.